Hiswe/hiswe.github.io/source/_posts/11-parcel-with-vue.md

 And we still need to support legacy browsers.

-I'm pretty sure it's still every dev's dream to use a thing that _just works_ in every situation (_“building”_ appeared in the famous [javascript fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4) post by [Eric Clemmons](https://medium.com/@ericclemmons)).
+I'm pretty sure it's still every dev's dream to use a thing that _just works_ in every situation (_“building”_ appeared in [javascript](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f) [fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4) posts quite often).

 On a side note, the web-community is pushing forward for native tools.